Welcome

 before you're forced to wave a white one!"

-That is why I applied for an SSI Fellowship, because I believe we can learn from each other, and that by sharing our experiences, we can help each other.
+I applied for an SSI Fellowship to continue the conversation around mental health in our community, because I believe that by sharing our experiences, we can make people feel seen and help support one another.

-- You can read more about the backstory of the site in this blog post.
+- You can read more about my mental health story and why I created this site in this blog post.